magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Steps

-As we learned few tutorials ago, the Reader Conditionals extension offers the `#?` reader macro to dynamically differentiate at runtime the forms to be evaluated depending on the features of the hosting platform.
+As we learned few tutorials ago, the Reader Conditionals extension offers the `#?` reader macro to dynamically differentiate at compile-time the forms to be evaluated depending on the features of the hosting platform.
 At the moment we are interested in two features:

-* `:clj` is available when CLJ runs on a JVM;
+* `:clj` is available when CLJ compiles on a JVM;
-* `:cljs` is available when CLJ runs on a JSVM.
+* `:cljs` is available when CLJ compiles on a JSVM.

 With the Reader Conditionals machinery in our hands we can proceed with the next steps, namely: